svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 So the other day my buddy Shane gifted me an old ASUS transformer (T100TA).
 Very generious of him!
 Since it's a windows laptop and I'm a masochist, I obviously wanted to install Linux on it.
 Luckily a lot of the work was done already by [this gentleman](http://www.jfwhome.com/2016/01/04/latest-steps-to-install-ubuntu-on-the-asus-t100ta/).
 Some additional notes was found [here](https://wiki.debian.org/InstallingDebianOn/Asus/T100TA) After some wrestling[^1]  with the debian [non-free multi-arch netinstaller](https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/), I managed to get a running 32bit debian installation!

-I got a few very simple apps running.. and [Quakespasm](http://quakespasm.sourceforge.net/).
+I got a few very simple apps running.. and [Quake](http://quakespasm.sourceforge.net/).
 You know, the essentials.
-But despite the documentation found, I still couldn't make sound work.
+However, despite the documentation I *still* couldn't make sound work.

 After doing some more reading I realised that the device was able to handle 64bit kernels (the boot infrastructure still ran 32bit for some reason) I had hoped that maybe the drivers I was trying was perhaps better maintained for the 64bit case, therefor, I attempted to install the 64bit version of the same debian distro.

 Failure!
-Sound still didn't work on the 64bit version.
+Sound still didn't work on the 64bit version and now I had a funny screen glitch that occurred.
 None of the web resources seemed to have had any effective advice for making it work.
 This set me off on a mission:

-1. Build my own linux for an actual piece of hardware and
+1. Build my own linux for an actual piece of hardware and..
 2. Figure out how to debug hardware on Linux.

-# Let's build for an actual device
+# Build my own linux for an actual piece of hardware

 ## Step zero: Download Linux Source
 I decided to get the latest greatest kernel, because why not?
-(Maybe we'll see why not later..)
-You can check my previous post [here]({{< ref "posts/build-a-kernel-from-scratch" >}}).
+(Maybe we'll see "why not" later..)
+Just like I did [here]({{< ref "posts/build-a-kernel-from-scratch" >}}).
 I was hoping to use the currently installed debian 64bit kernel configuration to base my kernel build on it (copy, paste and adapt.)
+Fortunately the linux make-system makes this config migration/upgrade very simple (more on that later)!

 ```bash
  wget https://cdn.kernel.org/pub/linux/kernel/v4.x/linux-4.20.2.tar.xz
  tar -xvf linux-4.20.2.tar.xz -C ~/ # Will create "linux-4.20.2" in your ~/ dir
 ```

-## Step one: Steal The Laptop's current Debian's Config
+## Step one: Steal the laptop's current Debian installation's config
-On the ASUS, find the config file in the /boot/ directory.
-Copy it to the system where you're going to build the kernel.
+On the ASUS after installing Debian, I found the config file in the /boot/ directory.
+I copied that to the system where I was going to build the kernel.

 In my case the previous kernel for my current version of Debian was `4.9.0-8-amd64`, but it will probably look different on other systems.
 Then I just had to plug in my flashstick and copy: